 After completing the FAFSA, you will receive a notification from the Financial Aid Office regarding your eligibility for the Pell Grant.

-New - Summer Pell.
-If you were full time, both fall and winter during the school year, you may still have Pell2 eligibility for the summer!
-Financial Aid staff will review student's files to determine eligibility later in February
+Summer Pell: If you were fulltime both Fall and Winter semesters during the school year, you may still have Pell2 eligibility for the Summer semester!
+Financial Aid staff will review student files to determine eligibility later in February.

 Federal Supplement Educational Opportunity Grant (FSEOG)